sbt/sbt-native-packager/src/sphinx/formats/universal.rst

     mappings in Universal <+= packageBin in Compile map { p => p -> "lib/foo.jar" }

 However, sometimes it may be advantageous to customize the files for each archive separately.
-For example, perhaps the .tar.gz has an additional README plaintext file in additon to a README.html.
+For example, perhaps the .tar.gz has an additional README plaintext file in addition to a README.html.
 To add this just to the .tar.gz file, use the task-scope feature of sbt:

 .. code-block:: scala